-The purpose of a carbon tax is to internalise the externality.
+The purpose of a carbon tax is to internalise this externality.
 What this means is that the final price of the good should include the external cost and not just the private cost.
-It is similar to the ‘polluter pays principle.‘ This was incorporated into international law at the 1992 Rio Summit.
+It is similar to the ‘polluter pays principle.‘ – which was incorporated into international law at the 1992 Rio Summit.
 It simply means those who cause environmental costs should be made to pay the full social cost of their actions.

-The tax shifts the supply curve from S1 to S2.
+The tax shifts the supply curve from S to S2.
 With the tax, consumers now face the full social cost (SMC).
 Quantity falls from Q1 to Q2.
 Q2 is socially efficient because social marginal cost = social marginal benefit.

 In theory a carbon tax should be revenue neutral.
 This means the tax raised from taxing carbon emissions can be used to reduce other taxes.
 There should be no overall increase in the tax burden.
 The aim is to increase social efficiency by making people aware of the full social cost.